wazo-platform/wazo-platform.org/content/uc-doc/system/wazo-dird/stock_plugins.md

 For each profile, the configuration keys are:

-sources

-: The list of source names that are to be used for the reverse lookup
+- sources: The list of source names that are to be used for the reverse lookup

-timeout

-: The maximum waiting time for an answer from any source.
+- timeout: The maximum waiting time for an answer from any source.
 Results from sources that take longer to answer are ignored.
 Default: 1.

-## Service Discovery {#service\-discovery}
+### Service Discovery {#service-discovery}

 Service name: service_discovery